ProDex-IIT-Kharagpur/Prodex-website-2023/DevInfrastructure.md

 ## To Do

-Replicate old website in ReactJS.
+-Replicate old website in ReactJS.
-Collect info about Products/Achievements.
+-Collect info about Products/Achievements.
-Collect info on Alumni, Current members
+-Collect info on Alumni, Current members

 ## Developers